High Dimensional Gaussian Graphical Regression Models with Covariates

 \section{Introduction}

-Gaussian graphical models, which shed light on the dependence structure among a set of response variables, have been applied to studies of, for example, gene regulatory networks from gene expression data \citep{peng2009partial,li2012sparse,chen2016asymptotically}, brain connectivity networks from functional magnetic resonance imaging (fMRI) data \citep{qiu2016joint,zhang2019mixed}, and firm-level financial networks from stock market data \citep{brunetti2015interconnectedness}.
+Gaussian graphical models, which shed light on the dependence structure among a set of response variables, have been applied to studies of, for example, gene regulatory networks from gene expression data \citep{fan2009network,li2012sparse,chen2016asymptotically}, brain connectivity networks from functional magnetic resonance imaging (fMRI) data \citep{li2018nonparametric,zhang2019mixed}, and firm-level financial networks from stock market data \citep{kolar2010sparse}.
 Most existing models consider a homogeneous population obeying a common graphical model \citep{meinshausen2006high,yuan2007model,friedman2008sparse,peng2009partial} or several stratified graphical models \citep{guo2011joint,danaher2014joint}.

-In practice, graph structures may depend on individuals' characteristics, leading to the notion of subject-specific graphical models.
-For example, in the context of gene expression networks, external covariates, such as genetic variants, clinical and environmental factors, may affect both the expression levels of individual genes and the co-expression relationships among genes.
-In biology, genetic variants that alter co-expression relationships are referred to as co-expression quantitative trait loci (QTLs), and identifying them is of keen scientific interest \citep{wang2013statistical,van2018single,van2018integrative}.
+{In some applications,} graph structures may depend on individuals' characteristics, leading to the notion of subject-specific graphical models.
+In gene expression networks, external covariates, such as genetic variants, clinical and environmental factors, may affect both the expression levels of individual genes and the co-expression relationships among genes.
+In biology, genetic variants that alter co-expression relationships are referred to as co-expression quantitative trait loci (QTLs), and identifying them is of keen scientific interest \citep{wang2012snpxge2, wang2013statistical,van2018single,van2018integrative}.
 Other factors such as cellular states and environmental conditions may also alter gene regulatory networks \citep{luscombe2004genomic}.
-With relevant external covariates, a fundamental interest, therefore, is to recover both the population-level and subject-level gene networks, and to monitor if and how the subject-level network varies as a function of external covariates.
-Characterizing \textit{individualized gene regulatory networks} is key in developing gene therapies that target specific gene or pathway disruptions \citep{van2018integrative}.
+With these relevant external covariates, a fundamental interest, therefore, is to ascertain how they modulate the subject-level network structures, and recover both the population-level and subject-level gene networks.
+Characterizing such {gene regulatory networks} is key in developing gene therapies that target specific gene or pathway disruptions \citep{van2018integrative}.